-Governmental Functions).
+Order 4: All Essential Travel is permitted.
 Individuals using public transit must comply with applicable Social Distancing Requirements, including the face covering requirements contained in Order 5 below.

 Order 5: Face coverings.

 All individuals shall wear face coverings over their noses and mouths when in public settings.